-Roughly 80 of respondents indicated the Township's natural features including lakes, open space, water quality, wetlands, and forests can be better preserved/protected.
+Roughly 80 of respondents indicated the Township's natural features including lakes, open space, water quality, wetlands, and forests can be better protected/preserved.
 A majority (82%) of respondents indicated the water quality in the Township could be better preserved.

-Level of Agreement that Natural Features are Assets to the Township
+Level of Agreement that Natural Features Could be Better Protected/Preserved